marketdesignresearch/cavis-docs/about.md

 ### Found a bug?

 Sorry for that.
-We'd like to improve the tool, so please report it as detailed and reproducible as possible on [GitHub](https://github.com/marketdesignresearch/cavis-docs/issues/new).
+We'd like to improve the tool, so please report it as detailed as possible (ideally, such that we can reproduce it) on [GitHub](https://github.com/marketdesignresearch/cavis-docs/issues/new).